-"The worst candies would be high in sugar and/or saturated fats and trans fats, while also contributing no nutritional value," says Lisa Young, PhD, RDN, author of Finally Full, Finally Slim and member of our medical expert advisory board.
+"The worst candies would be high in sugar and/or saturated fats, while also contributing no nutritional value," says Lisa Young, PhD, RDN, author of Finally Full, Finally Slim and member of our medical expert advisory board.

 And Amy Goodson, MS, RD, CSSD, LD author of The Sports Nutrition Playbook and member of our Expert Medical Board, adds that "while some candies may not [list] 'sugar' [in the ingredients list], sugar has lots of names including inverted sugar, dextrose, and high fructose corn syrup."

-This isn't to say that you can't enjoy any of your favorite Halloween candies this year, but dietitians consider the ones listed below to have some of the lowest-quality ingredients.
-Read on, then for more healthy eating tips check out Chocolate Brands That Use the Lowest Quality Ingredients.
+This isn't to say that you can't enjoy any of your favorite Halloween candies this year, but dietitians consider the 12 options listed below to have some of the lowest-quality ingredients.
+Read on, for more Halloween tips, check out the 15 Best Halloween Items to Buy at Costco.

 Skittles, like most candies, are loaded with added sugar in the form of both sugar and corn syrup.
 According to Goodson, you may want to limit your consumption of these.
 "Consistent intake of added sugars in the diet can increase your risk of diabetes, weight gain, and even heart disease," she says.

-She also adds, "the Dietary Guidelines for Americans recommend that children 2 to 18 years old and women consume less than 25 grams of added sugar a day, or 6 teaspoons.
-Adult men should consume less than 150 calories from added sugar and 9 teaspoons.
-In most cases, a serving of colorful Halloween candy provides 6 teaspoons of sugar or more," says Goodson.
+She also adds, "The Dietary Guidelines for Americans recommends that children two to 18 years old and women consume less than 25 grams of added sugar a day or six teaspoons.
+Adult men should consume less than 150 calories from added sugar and nine teaspoons.
+In most cases, a serving of colorful Halloween candy provides six teaspoons of sugar or more," says Goodson.
 In fact, in just one 2.17-ounce package of Skittles, you'll get 47 grams of sugar!

 Starbursts use artificial coloring, as do most fruity, chewy candies.
 Although the research is very mixed about these dyes, Goodson says "some studies have shown artificial food colors linked to increased hyperactivity (ADHD) and behavioral issues in children."